For decades, Nevada’s Area 51 Air Force facility has represented “evidence” that aliens (and their technology) exist and are hiding behind its walls.

 Recently, a man created a Facebook page named – ” Storm Area 51 ” and more than 1.5 million people have signed up on Facebook to storm the top-secret government facility they believe to house extra-terrestrial life.

 The man behind creating this Facebook event was on TV lately, and he confirmed that he had done all this as a joke and he was not aware that millions would sign up for this event.

 Matty Roberts spoke to Nevada’s KLAS-TV via video call on Wednesday and expressed shock at how his humor has turned into a viral sensation.

-“I posted it on like June 27th and it was kind of a joke,” Roberts said.
+Roberts said -“I posted it on like June 27th and it was kind of a joke”.
 “And then it waited for like three days and like 40 people, and then it just completely took off, out of nowhere.
 It’s pretty wild.”

 More than 1.5 million people have signed up on Facebook to storm the top-secret military facility on Sept.
 20th, with another 1.1. million expressing interest.
 The Air Force has warned the foolish that they will take all measures to defend the base if there is an attempt to breach its security.
-Conspiracy theorists have long believed the base houses alien remains and/or extraterrestrial technology.
+Conspiracy theorists have long believed the base houses, alien remains and extraterrestrial technology.

 Area 51 Memes

-This outburst regarding ” Storm Area 51″ led to a lot of memes being circulated on social media about the top-secret facility.
+This outburst regarding ” Storm Area 51″ created a lot of memes on social media about the top-secret facility.